As a Human Rights organization, Human Rights Alliance HRA Santa Fe is proud to honor…

 MARCH IS WOMEN’S HISTORY MONTH

-She Who Shaped New Mexico: There are 77 roadside historical markers throughout New Mexico celebrating the multicultural history of women; highlighting women’s contributions in the arts, education, business, government, science, military, healthcare, and as early settlers.
+She Who Shaped New Mexico: There are 77 roadside historical markers throughout New Mexico celebrating the multicultural history of women, highlighting women’s contributions to the arts, education, business, government, science, military, healthcare, and as early settlers.
 Historical women profiles in Santa Fe County: Nina Otero-Warren, Doña Delores Chávez de Armijo, Rose Powers, Mary Cabot Wheelwright, St. Francis Women’s Club, Doña Ana Robledo, Sadie Orchard, Monica Fuentes Gallegos & Carolota Fuentes Gallegos, and Mary Ann Deming Crocker.
-More information about historical women of New Mexico can be found at www.nmhistoricalwomen.org.
-Next time you are driving along one of New Mexico’s beautiful roads take time to stop and learn about those who came before you.
+More information about the historical women of New Mexico can be found at https://www.nmhistoricpreservation.org/outreach/historic-women-marker-initiative.html.
+So next time you drive along one of New Mexico’s beautiful roads, stop and learn about those who came before you.

 - Girl Scouts of America: https://www.girlscouts.org/